bsalting/jeera/README.md

   - or anything else you are interested in!

 - name your database dealers_choice_spa_db
-- npm i (nodemon, webpack, and webpack-cli are already installed)
+- npm i (express, nodemon, webpack, and webpack-cli are already installed)
 - server file is already added along with start script
 - client file entry point is in src/index.js
 - start:dev will start your server and run webpack
 - use the wireframe below as a guide